AAPI / Anti-Racism

 We want you to know that you are not alone.

-Inspired by your student organizing against AAPI hate and for Black lives, we faculty commit ourselves to building an anti-racist learning environment, where all scholars and storytellers feel supported and empowered to tell their stories.
+Inspired by your student organizing against AAPI hate and for Black lives, we faculty commit ourselves to build an anti-racist learning environment, where all scholars and storytellers feel supported and empowered to tell their stories.

 American cinema has long been a vector of racist violence toward communities of color.